iamkirankumaryadav/Library/AI/Natural Language Processing.md

   </tr>
 </table>

-<h2 name="nlp"> Natural Language Processing (NLP) </h2>
+## **Natural Language Processing (NLP)**

 - A field of AI that deals with the interaction between computers and human language.
 - Ability of computer to read, understand, learn, analyze, translate, generate and communicate using **human language**.
-- Interaction between computers and humans using the natural language.
 - **Natural Language Understanding (NLU)** and **Natural Language Generation (NLG)** are both subfields of **NLP**
-- **Core Idea:**  Equipping computers with the ability to understand, interpret, and manipulate human language.
+- The core idea is to equip computers with the ability to understand, interpret, and manipulate human language.
 - NLP can revolutionise how we interact with machines and unlock a new era of human-computer collaboration.

 **Why is NLP Important?**

+1. **Human-like Interaction:**
-* **Human-like Interaction:** NLP allows users to interact with computers more naturally and intuitively, using everyday language instead of complex codes.
+- NLP allows users to interact with computers more naturally and intuitively, using everyday language instead of complex codes.

+2. **Unlocks Information:**
-* **Unlocks Information:** NLP helps computers process and make sense of massive textual data available worldwide, opening doors to discoveries and insights.
+- NLP helps computers process and make sense of massive textual data available worldwide, opening doors to discoveries and insights.

+3. **Automates Tasks:**
-* **Automates Tasks:** NLP can automate many tasks that previously required human intervention, such as document classification,  sentiment analysis, and  machine translation.
+- NLP can automate many tasks that previously required human interventions.

 **What Does NLP Do?**

+1. **Understanding Text:**
-* **Understanding Text:** Analyzing the meaning and intent behind written words, considering factors like grammar, context, and sentiment.
+- Analyzing the meaning and intent behind written words, considering factors like grammar, context, and sentiment.

+2. **Generating Text:**
-* **Generating Text:** Creating human-readable text formats like news articles, chatbot responses, or even creative content using Natural Language Generation (NLG).
+- Creating human-readable text formats like news articles, chatbot responses, or even creative content using NLG.

+3. **Machine Translation:**
-* **Machine Translation:** Converting text from one language to another while preserving the original meaning.
+- Converting text from one language to another while preserving the original meaning.

+4. **Speech Recognition:**
-* **Speech Recognition:** Converting spoken language into text, enabling voice-activated applications.
+- Converting spoken language into text, enabling voice-activated applications.

+5. **Text Summarization:**
-* **Text Summarization:** Extracting the key points from a lengthy piece of text and condensing it into a shorter, more manageable format.
+- Extracting the key points from a lengthy piece of text and condensing it into a shorter, more manageable format.

 **How Does NLP Work?**